Wolvan/encTitleKeys.bin-Updater/README.md

 You can also use the .3ds version for a flashcard.

+## Nightlies
+Nightlies are available at [the official automatic Nightly build page](https://wolvan.github.io/encTitleKeys.bin-Updater/build/) and build whenever changes get pushed to the `master` branch

 ##Build instructions
 The building is made possible through a `make` script, meaning you need to have `make` installed and in your path.
 If you already use devkitArm then you are good to go